 How Did Ryan Dunn Die?
 Inside The 130-MPH Car Crash That Claimed His Life

-Stunt performer Ryan Dunn was just 34 years old when he died in a fiery car crash in 2011 — and the details were nothing short of horrific.
+Stunt performer Ryan Dunn was just 34 years old when he died in a fiery car crash in Pennsylvania in June 2011 — and the details were nothing short of horrific.

-Around 3 a.m. on June 20, 2011, Ryan Dunn crashed his Porsche into a guardrail in West Goshen Township, Pennsylvania.
-His vehicle then landed in the nearby woods, where it burst into flames.
+Around 3 a.m. on June 20, 2011, Ryan Dunn crashed his Porsche through a guardrail in West Goshen Township, Pennsylvania.
+His vehicle then landed in the nearby woods and slammed into a tree, where it burst into flames.
 Ryan Dunn did not survive the crash — and his death left countless fans in mourning.

 Ryan Dunn Death

-Carley Margolis / Getty ImagesRyan Dunn at a Jackass cast members party in New York City in September 2004.
+Carley Margolis/Getty ImagesRyan Dunn at a Jackass cast party in New York City in September 2004.
+Seven years later, Dunn died in a fiery car crash in Pennsylvania at the age of just 34.

 Premiering on MTV in October 2000, Jackass quickly became a worldwide phenomenon.
 Margera and Dunn were overjoyed that their mischief spurred fame and fortune.
 But while viewers enjoyed the brazen stunts, the camaraderie of the cast was the true heart.